Kalcode/neural-net/DETAILS.md

 - Input layer: 2 nodes
 - Hidden layer:
   - 4 nodes for XOR
-  - 3 nodes for AND
+  - 3 nodes for AND and OR
 - Output layer: 1 node

+Note: The number of hidden nodes can be adjusted based on the complexity of the problem.

 ## Key Components